zhuzhanji/NorovirusGenotyping/lab_book.md

 **Function**

 It conducts the typing of norovirus.
 Currently it can assign genogroups using BLAST analysis.
 Then it checks if the matching segment meets the length and region criteria.
-If all criteria are met, it will align the query sequence against the pre-aligned clustal alignment, then call phylo.R to build a bootstrap tree.
+If all criteria are met, it will align the query sequence against the pre-aligned clustal alignment and save the alignment file in 'phylip' fomrmat.
+Then it will call phylo.R to build a bootstrap tree from the phylip alignment file.

 Test fasta is written downbelow in this script.
 Change it when needed.
 <img width="334" alt="image" src="https://github.com/zhuzhanji/NorovirusGenotyping/assets/37281560/5bdb7bdb-7f03-4e4e-9f9b-3c76d23fe117">